cemac/UNRESPForecastingSystem/CALPUFF_SRC/README.md

-# The Build Directory for calput model code
+# The Build Directory for CALPUFF model code

 The model code can not be hosted on GitHub.
-This directory will be populated by install.sh
+This directory will be populated by installcalpuff.sh

 ## Downloading model code: